pypeit/PypeIt/doc/2d_combine.rst

 Both should be assigned integer values (or ``all``, see below), and values less than or equal to 63.
 Remember that ``bkg_id`` should have a value of -1.
-See :ref:`a-b_differencing` for a description of this ID.
+See :ref:`a-b_differencing` for the definition of this ID.

 Science frames
 ==============

 Each science frame in the :ref:`pypeit_file:Data Block` should have an assigned ``calib`` ID value, and it should be a integer number <= 63.
-Generally, multiple science frames have the same ``calib`` value, since they will be using the same calibrations.
+Generally, science frames that are combined together can have the same ``calib`` value, since they will be using the same calibrations.

 To combine the science frames, ``comb_id`` should be set for each frame, such that frames with the same value of ``comb_id`` will be combined.